hrafnskogr/bitf/README.md

 - [x] A short-sighted decision made it that currently the macro is assuming that the format of the declared field is of the form CamelCaseName_Size.
 Would be better to implement the form Any_Case_Size
 - [x] Generate proper rust documentation
 - [ ] Implement a pretty print for easy bitfield reading
-- [ ] Skip the implementation of the fields defined as reserved (or not?)
+- [X] Skip the implementation of the fields defined as reserved (or not?).
+Done: you can mark a field as reserved using the naming convention `_reserved_intSize
 - [x] Implement a check to fail if the bitfield is too small to hold every declared field
 - [ ] Add lsb/msb as optional param, make lsb default
 - [ ] Add visibility modifier param.
 Either all declared field are implemented as pub (default) or specified by user